Ayo-Cyber/slm-packager/docs/GGUF_GUIDE.md

-# GGUF Models - Quick Start Guide
+# GGUF Models - Guide

 This guide shows you how to use GGUF models with llama.cpp for **fast CPU inference**.